Lee and Karen Duquette, The Two RV Gypsies

 Lee Duquette

-Below: View from the bridge beside Margaritaville
+Below: Views from the bridge beside Margaritaville

 View from the bridge beside Margaritaville ducks

-Below: Karen Duquette looked so cute in her mask as she relaxed and enjoyed the dancing water fountain and music.
+Below: Karen Duquette looked so cute in her face mask as she relaxed and enjoyed the dancing water fountain and music.

 Karen Duquette and the ferris wheeel Karen Duquette and the ferris wheeel